 8. Organizing and presenting of regional and/or national workshops for one’s peers.

 9. Development of technically oriented improvements or inventions that have a significant impact at the regional and/or national level.

+10. Projects such as undergraduate, graduate, community-engaged, and action research.

-10. Other evidence that indicates that the candidate is recognized for scholarly contributions.
+11. Other evidence that indicates that the candidate is recognized for scholarly contributions.